Hits since 2024-12-17 00:31:56:

 About ZombieSlack—Coming Soon

-I have a modified version of Slackware 15.0 installed on a flash drive.
+It can install to an internal or external device.
+I have installed an instance of ZombieSlack—made by tweaking Slackware 15.0—to a flash drive.
 It can boot from whatever compatible PC hardware I can get my hands on.
 That includes several PCs and a few laptops.

 You can do this too—read below.

-I call my modification of Slackware ZombieSlack, as it is neither dead (traditional) nor live.
+I call this modification of Slackware ZombieSlack, as it is neither dead (traditional) nor live.

-ZombieSlack installs to a flash drive—or any suitable device—by running a script that I wrote.
+ZombieSlack installs by running a script that I wrote.
 It uses three partitions:

-• A partition containing an rsynced-and-tweaked copy of a reference installation of Slackware 15.0.
-I update my reference installation periodically, but do not otherwise use it.
+• A partition containing an rsynced-and-tweaked copy of a reference installation (basis) of Slackware I update my basis periodically, but do not otherwise use it.
 (You should do the same with yours.)
 The rsyncing and tweaking is done by the installation script.

 You may, optionally, add Alien Bob's LiveSlak ISO to the root of this partition in a directory called LiveSlak.